U.S. imposes sanctions on Chinese firm over Cambodia project

 The company and the Cambodian government have repeatedly denied Western media reports that the project has military aims.

-“If so, (this) would go against Cambodia’s constitution and could threaten Indo-Pacific stability, possibly impacting Cambodia’s sovereignty and the security of our allies,” he added in a statement.
+“If so, (this) would go against Cambodia’s constitution and could threaten Indo-Pacific stability, possibly impacting Cambodia’s sovereignty and the security of our allies,” he added in a statement on Tuesday.

-The U.S. Treasury Department described the company as a Chinese state-owned entity, and said it had at one point falsely registered as Cambodian-owned to get land for the project.

-Projects funded by the firm had “forced Cambodians from their land and devastated the environment, hurting the livelihoods of local communities,” it said.
+The U.S. Treasury Department described the company as a Chinese state-owned entity, and said it had at one point falsely registered as Cambodian-owned to get land for the project, had forced Cambodians from their land and devastated the environment.

+“It not only undermines legitimate business interests, but is a complete violation of Cambodia’s sovereignty,” it said on its Facebook page.
-Union Development Group was not immediately available for comment.
-Cambodian government representatives and the Chinese embassy in Washington did not immediately respond to requests for comment.

-The company is registered in Cambodia as a private limited company, with its chairman listed as Li Tao.
+Union Development Group did not respond to requests for comment.
+It is registered in Cambodia as a private limited company.
 Its website says Union Group was formerly known as Tianjin Wanlong Group, a Chinese real estate developer.

 REGIONAL TENSION